iamrajiv/helloworld-grpc-gateway/README.md

 ## About

-It is a simple hello world program that uses gRPC-Gateway.
-This project was created when I participated in [Google Season of Docs 2020](https://github.com/iamrajiv/GSoD-2020) with [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway).
-The reason for making this project is to make people familiarize themselves with gRPC-Gateway.
+This project is a basic hello world program utilizing gRPC-Gateway.
+It was developed as part of my participation in [Google Season of Docs 2020](https://github.com/iamrajiv/GSoD-2020) with [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway).
+The goal of this project is to introduce and familiarize individuals with gRPC-Gateway.

 I have added all the tutorials related to Hello World gRPC-Gateway to the [gRPC-Gateway documentation website](https://grpc-ecosystem.github.io/grpc-gateway/docs/tutorials/).

 To get more references about gRPC-Gateway check out [Basic Arithmetic gRPC Server](https://github.com/iamrajiv/basic-arithmetic-grpc-server).

-It is a Basic Arithmetic gRPC server that uses gRPC-Gateway and reads protobuf service definitions and generates a reverse-proxy server.
-It performs four basic operations Addition, Division, Multiplication, and Subtraction between two given integers.

-#### Folder structure:
+The folder structure of the project is as follows:

 ```shell
 .